aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

-Gets and sets the text orientation type of the comment.
+the text orientation type of the comment.

 ```
 if(comment1.getTextOrientationType() == TextOrientationType.NO_ROTATION)